Guides

 RESTful APIs follow architectural principles and constraints.
 While both RESTful and regular APIs serve as intermediaries between different software applications, there are some key differences between the two.

-RESTful APIs adhere to the principles of REST, which emphasize a stateless client-server communication model.
+Design Style RESTful APIs adhere to the principles of REST, which emphasize a stateless client-server communication model.
 They utilize standard HTTP methods (GET, POST, PUT, DELETE) to perform operations on resources.
-On the other hand, regular APIs do not necessarily follow the REST principles and can have their design styles.
+On the other hand, regular APIs do not necessarily follow the REST principles and can have their own design styles.

-RESTful APIs are stateless, meaning that each request from a client to a server contains all the information necessary to understand and process the request.
-The server does not store any information about the client's previous requests.
-In contrast, regular APIs can maintain state, keeping track of client sessions and storing data between requests.
+Statelessness RESTful APIs are stateless, meaning each client request to the server is independent and contains all the information needed for the server to process it.
+The server does not retain any memory of previous requests or client sessions.
+In contrast, traditional APIs can maintain state by tracking client sessions and storing data between requests.

 Best practices for designing a RESTful API